usbarmory/boot-transparency/README.md

     // handle error: unable to set witness policy
 }

-// the actual logged statement and its proof are not included for brevity pb := transparency.ProofBundle{
+// parse the proof bundle containing the logged statement and the inclusion proof pb, _, err := te.ParseProof(jsonProofBundle)
-	Statement: statement,
-	Proof:     proof,
-}

 // transparency verification:
-// inclusion proof verification according with the quorum defined in the witness policy if err := te.VerifyProof(&pb); err != nil {
+// inclusion proof verification according with the quorum defined in the witness policy if err := te.VerifyProof(pb); err != nil {
     // handle error: boot bundle not allowed - transparency check failed }